tidepool-org/development/docs/README.md

 After you have modified the `config.yaml` file, you are ready to create your K8s cluster.

 You may set the `$KUBECONFIG` environment variable to select the destination.
 Otherwise, by convention, the file `$CONFIG_REPO/clusters/$CLUSTER_NAME/kubeconfig.yaml` will be used.

+Also, export the absolute path to the configuration file:

   ```bash
   $ create_cluster